Neliitsme/ITMO-Web-App/README.md

 - **User** - Model, describing a User, that has a name, email, password, and a role, that could be set to one of the following: *USER*, *WORKER*, *ADMIN*.
 In addition to that each user could 'own' a place(s) in the warehouse facility that could contain stored items.
 - **Place** - A physical place that a User could own, which contains stored items, occupation ranges from *UNOCCUPIED* to *OCCUPIED*.
 - **Item** - User's items that are stored withing warehouse facility at a certain Place.
-Each item has a name and it also could contain a short description for it to be easier to distinguish.
+Each item has a name, and it also could contain a short description for it to be easier to distinguish.

 ## Running the app